Chapter 20:

 Noah puffed out his cheeks.
 “Only this time!
 Next time, I’ll be faster!”

 I smiled, watching the two of them.
 These quiet dinners weren’t always filled with deep conversations, but they were warm.
-Grounding.
 Moments like this made everything else fade into the background.

-When the plates were cleared, we all said in unison, “Thanks for the meal,” and started to rise.
+When the plates were cleared, we all thanked for a meal and started to rise.

 That’s when one of the butlers appeared, bowing slightly at the entrance.
 “Master Lucian, your younger brother has arrived.
 He says it is urgent.”